Understanding Your IRS Notice or Letter

 We provide our contact phone number on the top right-hand corner of the notice or letter.
 Typically, you only need to contact us if you don’t agree with the information, if we requested additional information, or if you have a balance due.
 You can also write to us at the address in the notice or letter.
 If you write, allow at least 30 days for our response.

-The notice (CP) or letter (LTR) number is located on the top right hand corner of your correspondence.
+You can find the notice (CP) or letter (LTR) number on either the top or the bottom right-hand corner of your correspondence.

-What if my notice or letter isn't listed on this page?
+When the notice or letter isn't listed on this page

 We will continue to add more correspondence to our website.
 If your notice or letter isn't listed on this page and you have questions, call us at the number on the top right-hand corner of your correspondence.